Part 3 of the Series, “Of Monkeys, Mice and Men: From Natural Bodies to Digitized Bots”

 Why do many countries with the lowest incidence of COVID-19 reportedly have the highest incidence of malaria infections (see this November 2020 study in New Microbes and New Infections and this December 2020 study in Malaria Journal)?
 Could this reported inverse relationship be correlated to an increase in malaria vaccine uptake in these geographic regions?

-As explored in my hypothetical, a circulating, self-spreading virus could be used as a cover story for an antigen.
+As explored in my hypothetical, a circulating, self-spreading vaccine could be used as a cover story for an antigen.
 In this instance, a “subunit vaccine” — which is a protein-based vaccine that does not contain a whole virus, but rather one or more antigens — could be synthetically produced with a capsid protein (AKA “spike protein”), that serves as a carrier for the antigen.
 Accordingly, the steered capsid protein would adhere to a target receptor or molecule, and then the immunolabeled antigen (with its virtual virus representation tagging along on a digital dashboard) could deliver its desired cargo.
 This, in turn, would theoretically result in the production of an antibody, which again, is tagged, so it can be tracked through its continued supply chain (inside the human body), and resulting in antigen-antibody recognition (bound as a complex unit).
 Remember, this process does not require everyone to get the injection of the antigen, as the process is theoretically self-spreading.

 A self-spreading vaccine could appear to look like a virus, as it can check the same boxes: